GongZheng-Justin/Channel3d/README.md

 * Fourth-order scheme options for non-periodic directions
 * Adding a passive scalar transport solver
 * Hybrid MPI/OpenMP parallelization and GPU acceleration
 * **Channel3d** presented here is a part of my integral project: **CP3d**, Channnel-Particle 3d, which is still under development, and will be open source in the coming future.
+My ultimate aim for **CP3d** project is to develop an efficient and easy-to-use  particle-laden flow solver, including one-way, two-way, and full four-way coupling methods, by combination with Basset history force model, discrete element method, and immersed boundary method.

 ## Acknowledgements
 &emsp;Since Sep 2019, when I finally decided to develop my own CFD-DEM code from scratch, I have learnt quite a lot from the following really kind researchers (**in alphabetical sequence**):